fe-data/fe-docs/docs/getting-started/settings.rst

 The :guilabel:`Mailjet API key` is the combination of the user identifier and API key, separated by a colon.
 For example ``7a8e12:1234a1``

-It is possible to log Mailjet '*Bounce*', '*Spam*' and '*Blocked*' events in the log-table of *Fast Events*.
-You can configure this in the webhooks section of the Mailjet dashboard.
-For the moment other events are discarded.
-Use this as URL ``https://user:password@fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/mailjet``.
-Use a valid WordPress user and an application password in the url and remove the spaces from the application password.
-Do not group webhooks.
-So uncheck these in the Mailjet webhooks dashboard.

 Postmark API settings
 ^^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Postmark dashboard <https://postmarkapp.com/>`_.
 The URL for the server is: